buildbot/buildbot_travis/README.rst

 * mergerequest should be adapted to the new collapseRequest api
 * SVN shall be validated (only git has been tested so far)
 * metrics facility is not really specific to travis, and should be available in buildbot master directly
-* nextBuild feature shall be reimplemented: allowed to avoid running a spawner when no '-job' slave is available
+* nextBuild feature shall be reimplemented: allowed to avoid running a spawner when no '-job' worker is available

 Compared to original Travis format, here is a non-exaustive list of features known not to be supported